FrankZhu888/AnalyzeKdump/README.md

 Run the script with appropriate arguments.

 ## Notes
-For now only RHEL9 is supported.
+For now RHEL8 and RHEL9 are supported.

 Ensure the vmcore and vmlinux files match the crashed kernel version.